abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 the boundaries and obstructions we continually create through thinking, presumptions, opinions, judgments, expectations, and plans.
-We can learn to hold material objects, thoughts, feelings, and actions in the context of uncertainty. *This judgment is uncertain,* or *This activity is uncertain.* When perceiving in this way, the heart is completely ready and open for the changes that can and often do occur.
+We can learn to hold material objects, thoughts, feelings, and actions in the context of uncertainty. *This judgment is uncertain.
+This activity is uncertain.* When perceiving in this way, the heart is completely ready and open for the changes that can and often do occur.